Share

 Try these exercises below to improve your thoracic rotation.
 Importantly, these thoracic rotation stretches should not cause pain or discomfort.
 If unsure, consult your trusted health professional.

-To increase the stretch, feel free to move the inside arm forwards as you “draw back”
+• Step 3: To increase the stretch, feel free to move the inside arm forward as you “draw back”

 If you are experiencing ongoing thoracic stiffness, neck pain or low back pain, see your physiotherapist.
 Our team at Malvern East Physiotherapy regularly treat these common conditions.
 To see our team, call us or book online today.